zuplo/docs/docs/articles/http-problems.md

 ---

 Zuplo encourages developers to build APIs with standard and actionable error messages.
-While any error format is easily supported, we default and encorage developers to adopt the
+While any error format is supported, we default and encourage developers to adopt the
 [Problem Details for HTTP APIs](https://httpproblems.com/) proposed standard format.

-Developers can use the built-in `HttpProblems` helper that is included with Zuplo to easily build standard error messages in custom policies.
+Developers can use the built-in `HttpProblems` helper that's included with Zuplo to build standard error messages in custom policies.

 For example, using the helper to return an unauthorized error on a custom authentication policy can be done as follows.